 At least eight Tucker bodies and chassis not completed in the factory also went under the hammer.
 Many of those parts assisted in the restoration of other vehicles.
 One unfinished car ended up as a convertible, though it is up for debate if it was a factory design or not.
 In reality, there is quite a bit of mystery surrounding the Tuckers, so what makes chassis 1042 special?
 It’s the only fully-built Tucker to leave the assembly line with unknown whereabouts today.

-The story goes that a Memphis cop drug the car home from the banks of the Mississippi in about 1960.
-The condition of the Tucker being nothing short of terrible.
+The story goes that a Memphis cop drug the car home from the banks of the Mississippi in about 1960 with the condition of the Tucker being nothing short of terrible.
 Not long after he parked it at his rental home, he suffered injuries in a motorcycle accident.
 By the time he got home from the hospital, the car vanished.
 Some believe his landlord towed the car to scrap yard, but nobody can say for certain.
 This means the only missing factory built Tucker 48 could still be out there.

 Type 57 SC Atlantic Coupe

-The missing one, the second to leave the factory, happens to be Jean’s personal car.
+The missing one, chassis 57453 and the second to leave the factory, happens to have been Jean’s personal car.
 He referred to it as “La Voiture Noire” (the black car), and used it regularly for publicity and routine driving.
 It is unknown if Jean sold the car before his untimely death in 1939 or if went into storage in a safer region of France as the Germans invaded.
 Alas, this is among the greatest automotive mysteries to date.
 Even though the condition of the car is likely quite dire, if it exists at all, some believe it could bring more than $100 million at auction.

 The likelihood of finding any of these missing cars seems astronomically small.
 Truth is, since the moment they disappeared, people have been searching for them.
 That doesn’t mean they’re not out there, as none of these vehicles have a proven demise.
 Now, where’s that shovel at?